The geometric diagonal of the special linear algebraic cobordism: Additive structure and pullback description

 \subsection{The remaining part}

-We continue to analyze the exact sequence \ref{equation:cofib_cut}.
+Recall, that $d\colon \MW\to \Sigma^{2,1}\MSL$ is the boundary morphism in the cofiber sequence from Corollary \ref{cor:cofiber} and $\pi_{2n,n}(d)$ is the induced map $\pi_{2n,n}(\MW)\to \pi_{2n-2,n-1}(\MSL)$.
+We continue to analyze the exact sequence \eqref{equation:cofib_cut}.
 It remains to investigate the groups $\Ker(\pi_{2n,n}(d))\subset \pi_{2n,n}(\MW)$. \begin{proposition} Let $k$ and $e\neq 2$ be as above.
-Then the following holds Moreover, if $f\colon k\to k'$ is a morphism of local Dedekind domains in which $2$ is invertible, then the base change map $\Ker((d_k)_*)[1/e]\to \Ker((d_{k'})_*)[1/e]$ is an isomorphism. \end{proposition} \begin{proof} We implicitly invert $e$ throughout this proof.
-Consider the obvious commutative diagram We prove the claim step by step depending on the divisibility of $n$ by $4$.
-First suppose that $n$ is congruent to $0$ or $3$ modulo $4$.
-Then the map $c_*$ in the above diagram is injective by the exact sequence \ref{equation:cofib_cut} and Proposition \ref{prop:trickysubgroup_general}.
-Thus $\Ker(d_*)=\Ker(\delta_*)=\Cyc_{2n,n}(\MW,\delta)$.
-If $n$ is congruent to $1$ modulo $4$ then the kernel of the map $c_*$ is given by the direct sum of fundamental ideals.
-In particular, this kernel maps injectively into $\pi_{n-1}(\MSL[\eta^{-1}])$ and does not intersect the image of $d_*$, which is annihilated by $\eta$.
-Therefore, the same conclusion holds.
+Then the following holds Moreover, if $f\colon k\to k'$ is a morphism of local Dedekind domains in which $2$ is invertible, then the base change map $\Ker((d_k)_*)[\einv]\to \Ker((d_{k'})_*)[\einv]$ is an isomorphism. \end{proposition} \begin{proof} We implicitly invert $e$ throughout this proof.
+Consider the diagram (see Definition \ref{definition:MWL} and beginning of \S \ref{section:4_2} for the morphisms $\forg$ and $\delta$) which commutes by definition of $\delta_*$.
+Applying the kernel-cokernel lemma to this diagram we obtain the exact sequence

+Suppose that $n$ is congruent to $0$ or $3$ modulo $4$.
+Then the kernel $\Ker(\forg_*)$ vanishes by Proposition \ref{prop:trickysubgroup_general} since it coincides with $\eta\cdot\pi_{2n-3,n-2}(\MGL)$ by the exact sequence \eqref{equation:cofib}.
+Thus $\Ker(d_*)=\Cyc_{2n,n}(\MW,\delta)$ for such $n$ by the above exact sequence.
+If $n$ is congruent to $1$ modulo $4$ then the same argument with Proposition \ref{prop:trickysubgroup_general} shows that the kernel of the map $\forg_*$ is given by the direct sum of fundamental ideals.
+In particular, this kernel maps injectively into $\pi_{n-1}(\MSL[\eta^{-1}])$ and does not intersect the image of $d_*$, which is annihilated by $\eta$ because of the exact sequence \eqref{equation:cofib} again.
+Therefore, the homomorphism $\Cyc_{2n,n}(\W,\delta)\to \Ker(\forg_*)$ is zero and the same conclusion holds.

-Now, let us assume that $n\equiv 2\ (\textrm{mod}\ 4)$.
-In this case, the boundary map $d_*$ is surjective since the next group in the exact sequence \ref{equation:cofib} vanishes by Corollary \ref{cor:eta_stab_rev}.
-We have the following diagram with an exact row The vertical map is the boundary map from Lemma \ref{lemma:derived_exact}, and it is an isomorphism by the proof of Proposition \ref{prop:trickysubgroup_general}.
-Moreover, the triangle in the diagram commutes by the definition of this arrow.
-Hence, we obtain the desired equality $\Ker(d_*)=\Bnd_{2n,n}(\MW,\delta)$.
+Now, let us assume that $n$ is congruent to $2$ modulo $4$.
+In this case, the boundary map $d_*$ is surjective since the next group in the exact sequence \eqref{equation:cofib} vanishes by Corollary \ref{cor:eta_stab_rev}.
+Therefore, $\mathrm{Coker}(d_*)=0$ and we obtain the short exact sequence.
+The second homomorphism in the exact sequence fits into the diagram Here the vertical map is the boundary homomorphism from Lemma \ref{lemma:derived_exact} and the diagram commutes by the construction of this map.
+Moreover, the boundary homomorphism is bijective by the proof of Proposition \ref{prop:trickysubgroup_general}.
+Hence, the kernel of the top arrow in the diagram is equal to $\Bnd_{2n,n}(\MW,\delta)$, and we conclude by the above exact sequence.